SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 The number of points next to your email should be at least 3 (1 question * 1 point and 2 answers/followups * 1 point = 3 points), but may be more depending on the number of views on your post and if there is interaction with/from other Piazza users.
 You may need to refresh the post to see the views.
 It is also helpful to point out that performance score parameters are set to "Questions" = 1,"Answers" = 1,"Views" = 1,"Endorsements" = 1.
 More details on performance score parameters will be discussed in the next section.

-PASS/FAIL: PASS
+**PASS/FAIL: PASS**

-COMMENT: By comparison between two #cron messages above, successful daily summary update and message delivery can be verified.
+**RESULT COMMENT: By comparison between two #cron messages above, successful daily summary update and message delivery can be verified.**

 ### 2.3 Set performance score parameters